-Motorola gains a victory over Apple in German patent lawsuitAlex Wagner - Senior News Editor
+Motorola gains a victory over Apple in German patent lawsuitAlex Wagner - Editorial Director of News and Content

 Looks like Samsung's not the only one that's having good luck against Apple in the court room.
 Today it's been revealed that a German court has ruled in Motorola's favor in a patent lawsuit that the company brought against Apple back in April.
 The court ruled that Apple's iPhones ranging from the original 2007 model up to the iPhone 4, as well as the 3G-enabled iPad and iPad 2, infringe on a Motorola-held patent that has to do with a "method for performing a countdown function during a mobile-originated transfer for a packet radio system" and has been declared essential to the GPRS standard.
 The iPhone 4S isn't mentioned because it wasn't around when the case began, but it's expected that Apple's new handset also infringes on the Motorola patent.